The Essential Role of SOC Analysts in Modern Cybersecurity

 - Playbook creation and execution

-- Case management for incidents
+- Case management for alerts

 - Integration with other security tools